5 things for May 30: Roseanne, South China Sea, ex-USC gynecologist

 1. Roseanne

 Welp, there goes that.
 If "Reboot of nostalgic TV show canceled after beloved star of yesteryear is racist on Twitter" isn't a 2018 headline, we don't know what is.
 The oft-discussed ABC show was axed Tuesday after Roseanne Barr tweeted an insult to a former Obama aide, referring to her as a product of the "Muslim brotherhood" and "Planet of the Apes."
-She also targeted Chelsea Clinton, falsely saying Clinton was married to a nephew of George Soros, whom she called a Nazi in another tweet.
+Barr also targeted Chelsea Clinton, falsely saying Clinton was married to a nephew of George Soros, whom she called a Nazi in another tweet.
 Within hours, the network canceled the show, and the president of ABC Entertainment released a statement calling the ape tweet "abhorrent."
 Entertainers and figures from around the TV world supported the network's decision to cancel the show.
 Despite its high ratings, the reboot has been a source of controversy since the first episode because of its pro-Trump angle and the volatile musings of its star.

 2. South China Sea

 Tensions over the disputed South China Sea have heated up in recent weeks.
 The Chinese government, which claims much of the region as its sovereign territory, has established a significant military presence there, but other countries such as the United States say the strategically important and resource-rich area is in international waters.
-Tuesday, US Defense Secretary James Mattis said the United States will continue "a steady drumbeat" of naval exercises to challenge China's increased militarization of the area.
+On Tuesday, US Defense Secretary James Mattis said the United States will continue "a steady drumbeat" of naval exercises to challenge China's increased militarization of the area.
 Philippine President Rodrigo Duterte also has strong feelings about the South China Sea: He says if China unilaterally mines the region's rich natural resources, which include oil and natural gas reserves, the Philippines is prepared to go to war.

 3. Ex-USC gynecologist

 Fifty-two former patients of a gynecologist who treated thousands of women at the University of Southern California have reported they may have been victims of inappropriate and possibly criminal behavior.
-Police estimate Dr. George Tyndall may have seen 10,000 patients during his nearly 30 years of work there, and they suspect there could be more victims among these women.
+Police estimate Dr. George Tyndall may have seen 10,000 patients during his nearly 30 years of work there, and they suspect there could be more alleged victims among these women.
 Tyndall was fired in 2017 for inappropriate behavior, USC says.
 The scandal is already leaving a mark on the campus: Last week, university President C.L.
 Max Nikias agreed to step down after current and former students signed an online petition demanding his resignation.
 CNN has been unable to reach Tyndall for comment.
 But he has told the Los Angeles Times, "I have never had any sexual urges" toward patients.
 He also described his examinations as thorough and appropriate.

 4. Immigration

 There has been a lot of rhetoric and misinformation about immigration issues recently.
-You know those 1,500 children the government reportedly "lost" or said are "missing?"
+You know those 1,500 children the government reportedly "lost" or said are "missing"?
 They're probably not lost or missing.
 The viral photo of children in a detention center that's been shared by both liberals and conservatives alike?
 It's from 2014, but it likely doesn't show children who were ripped from their families at the border.
 The White House has been sharing misinformation, too.
 White House adviser Stephen Miller said Tuesday that Democrats are to blame for the "crisis" at the border and for defending "loopholes" that migrants exploit.
 In reality, there is no "crisis" at the border in terms of number of crossings.
 The "loopholes" Miller seems to refer to are in fact long-held asylum protocols, and there have been several Republican factions that have rejected some of the administration's more hard-line immigration proposals.

 5. Puerto Rico